 Q2.
 The airline cancelled my flight because of COVID-19 – does the airline have to refund my ticket?

-We anticipate that most flight disruptions related to COVID-19 will be outside the airline's control.
+The CTA anticipates that most flight disruptions related to COVID-19 will be outside the airline's control.
 In these cases, the Air Passenger Protection Regulations only require that the airline ensure passengers complete their itineraries by rebooking them on the next available flight operated by them or a partner airline.
 However, an airline is not expected to rebook a passenger if they have completed their trip (including by a repatriation flight).

 Some airlines' tariffs provide for refunds in certain cases, but may have clauses that airlines believe relieve them of such obligations in force majeure situations.